tadesouaiaia/bridgePRS-website/docs/guide_usecases.md

 ## Challenge 2:

-I have access to GWAS data (1) and genotype/phenotype (2,3) data (>2000 samples, binary phenotype) from a moderate sized population in Eastern Europe.
+I have access to GWAS summary statistics (1) and genotype/phenotype (2,3) data (>2000 samples, binary phenotype) from a moderate sized population in Eastern Europe.
 I have reason to believe that this population has unique LD structure and would like to incorporate this into my model.
 I also have GWAS (4) and genotype/phenotype data from the UKB biobank (5,6) that I wish to use to improve my results, how should I do this?

 1. ukr/sumstats/ukr.sumstats.out
 2. ukr/genotypes/chr1.bed,bim,fam...chr22.bed,bin,fam,